woejefe/PiP_Video_Window/README.md

 I wanted a way to display an NDI input for program and preview windows, or just to monitor a video input in a borderless window

-Opens first webcam input on main screen in 360x180 window...
-Alt+F4 to exit... it always stays on top

-Works great with TouchOSC to preview a window if using for video mixer .
+  --Opens first webcam input on main screen in 360x180 window...
+Alt+F4 to exit... it always stays on top --Works great with TouchOSC to preview a window if using for video mixer .
 Just drag into position

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

-Currently want a way to pick the source
+Currently want a way to pick the source (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also have a way to retry connection on faled frame

 Dependencies are pillow, imutils, tkinter, and C2V